Ilustration

 Here’s a short fictional comic about making progress, making mistakes and finally making one screen printed image.
 Its not my best drawing but the goal wasn’t to make the illest illustration, it is to finish.

 Whats this?
-I’ve had fits and starts with comics over the years.
+I’ve had fits and starts with comics since 2007.
 In 2016 I started working on an epic graphic novel and it was too much, I couldn’t finish.
-So I took a break and began doing mini comics (shorter more manageable stories) so I could do the most important part; finish them.
+So I took a break and began doing mini comics in 2021 (shorter more manageable stories) so I could do the most important part; finish them.
 This is a continuation of that.
+My accountability partner is my cousin and artist; Zhanne Easter.ation of that.

 Dig this?
 Check out some of my other comics